JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson1.md

 ---

-📝 Exercise 5: Creating a list of elements.
-Column and scrolling modifier

----

-📝 Exercise 6: Making the list dynamic and lazy.
+📝 Exercise 4: Making the list dynamic and lazy.
 LazyColumn and LazyRow